Strabismus surgery: Rectus muscle procedures

 The main procedure used to weaken a rectus muscle is called a recession.
 This involves detaching the muscle from its original insertion on the eye and moving it towards the back of the eye a specific amount.
 If after a recession the muscle requires more weakening a marginal myotomy can be performed, where a cut is made part way across the muscle.
 The procedures used to strengthen rectus muscles include resections and plications.
 A resection is when a portion of the muscle is cut away and the new shortened muscle is reattached to the same insertion point.
 A plication on the other hand is when the muscle is folded and secured to the outer white portion of the eye, known as the sclera.
 Plication has the advantages of being a quicker procedure that involves less trauma than a resection and preserves the anterior ciliary arteries - the latter of which minimizes the risk of blood loss to the front of the eye allowing for operation on multiple muscles at one time.
 Studies on horizontal rectus muscle surgeries have shown that both procedures have similar success rates and no difference in post-operative exodrift or overcorrection rate was discovered.
 However, further investigation is required to determine if there is any difference in long term effects from the two procedures.

 Because of the antagonistic pairings of the rectus muscles and the fact that strabismus can be a binocular problem, in certain cases surgeons have the option of operating on either one eye or both eyes.
-For example, a recent study compared the outcomes of bilateral lateral rectus recession and unilateral recession/resection of the later/medial recti for intermittent exotropia.
+Moreover, the surgeon may vary the number of muscles operated.
+For example, a study published in 2018 compared the outcomes of bilateral lateral rectus recession and unilateral recession/resection of the later/medial recti for intermittent exotropia.
 This study showed that the unilateral procedure had higher success rates and lower recurrence rates for this specific condition.
 This is not necessarily true for all types of strabismus and further investigation is required to reach a consensus on this particular aspect of the surgery.

 The superior oblique muscle (black arrow) and the inferior oblique muscle (blue arrow) are highlighted in this depiction of a human right eye from the anterior perspective.